SAP-samples/xsa-cap-migration-using-basextn/supportedFeatures.md

 - Converts the technical configuration and element configuration to be CAP compliant, accomplished through the use of “@sql.append”.
 - Remove Series Entity which is not supported in CAP CDS.

-- Replaceing the annotation  @Comment  for table and element with “/** */ “to CAP Compliant Format and adding parameters required in package.json.
+- Replacing the annotation  @Comment  for table and element with “/** */ “to CAP Compliant Format and adding parameters required in package.json.

 - Remove Schema Configuration.